EMERGENCY WATER OUTAGE

 Area of repair

-DC Water has begun an eight-month construction project to rehabilitate a major sewer line that runs along Clara Barton Parkway near I-495.
+DC Water has completed an eight-month construction project to rehabilitate a major sewer line that runs along Clara Barton Parkway near I-495.
 The work, which started on September 8th, focuses on restoring an 800-foot segment of the sanitary sewer system known as the Potomac Interceptor.

 During construction, expect lane restrictions and reduced speeds eastbound on Clara Barton Parkway starting west of the I-495 ramp to just past the underpass.
 Access to the inner and outer loop of the Beltway/I-495 will remain available, however, drivers inbound on the parkway may experience some delays.